stakater/application/README.md

 All notable changes to this project will be documented here

 ### v1.2.4
-- Feature: add volumeName and volumeMode in pvc template.
+- Feature: add name, volumeName and volumeMode in pvc template.

 ### v1.2.3
 - Feature: add ingressClassName in ingress template.